Jaay98/Big_Data/Unit_1/Practica_5.md

 df.first()

 // 12.
-Return the summatory of the bonus
+Return the summary of the bonus

 df.select(sum("bonus")).show()